Last Updated on 2025-04-16 by Jorge Bastos

 Where to stay when you do the Mondego Walkways?

-As we mentioned, the ideal is to stay in Guarda or Serra da Estrela, as despite the good accesses, the walkways are quite far from most Portuguese cities and especially from the coastal area.
+As we mentioned, the ideal is to stay in Guarda or Serra da Estrela.
+Despite the good access, the walkways are quite far from most Portuguese cities, especially from the coastal area.

 So, in Guarda, we have two suggestions for you.
 If you want to stay in a hotel, we recommend the Hotel Lusitânia Congress and Spa.
-This is a beautiful hotel with a swimming pool and SPA, which is extremely pleasant to relax after walking for several hours along the banks of the Mondego.
+This beautiful hotel has a swimming pool and spa, which is extremely pleasant after walking for several hours along the banks of the Mondego.
 See prices and availability here.

 If you are traveling with your family or in a group, we suggest the Cold City House apartment.
-It is right in the center of Guarda, has excellent conditions and is ideal if you want to take the opportunity also to visit the city.
+It is right in the center of Guarda, has excellent conditions, and is ideal for visiting the city.
 Mrs. Lurdes is also extremely friendly and makes the stay even more pleasant.
-Book ahead here as it usually becomes unavailable quickly.
+Book ahead here, as it usually becomes unavailable quickly.

 Finally, another suggestion is to stay directly in the village of Videmonte.
-So you can start or end right next to the walkways and take the opportunity to visit this friendly village in the Serra da Estrela Natural Park.
+You can start or end next to the walkways and visit this friendly village in the Serra da Estrela Natural Park.
 Videmonte has several excellent typical lodgings, such as Casa Retiro de Xisto, Casa de Xisto Santo António, and Casa do Chefe.